Home Compare ADP vs ADSK

 Automatic Data Processing vs Autodesk: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Automatic Data Processing carrying a narrow edge on growth.
+Structurally, Automatic Data Processing and Autodesk are closely matched — neither holds a meaningful edge overall.
 Autodesk still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.